SAP-samples/btp-developer-guide-cap/documentation/tutorials/set-up-bas/set-up-bas.md

 ## Set Up SAP Business Application Studio

 In this tutorial, you learn how to subscribe to SAP Business Application Studio and how to launch SAP Business Application Studio.

-- How to launch SAP Business Application Studio.

 ## Prerequisites